naueramant/simon-stalenhag-wallpaper/README.md

 I made this script for downloading Simon Stålenhag wallpaper from his website and store them locally and apply them as my wallpaper on my Gnome desktop.

 Personally i combined this script with a systemd timer so the wallpaper is changed every hour.
+## Requirements

+python3, Gnome3 desktop or Ubuntu and Systemd.

 ## How to use